mauriciopoppe/blog/site/content/notes/learning-french.md

 a lot of what people were saying, but the words didn't come quickly when I tried to speak.
 However, the more I go, the easier it gets to enter a flow state where my mind doesn't think about translating words anymore.

-It's very important to learn the grammar for both listening and speaking.
+It's very important to learn grammar for both listening and speaking.
 For example, in French, I'd always wonder what `y` and `en` meant in some sentences.
 After watching [this video](https://www.youtube.com/watch?v=OHQPlvD1ypc)
 I learned that it refers to a previously mentioned place.

-It's actually not hard to find a program to learn grammar in a structured way, following [Iclal's advice](https://www.youtube.com/watch?v=I_3GvRAZfvQ), I searched for playlists and found [Learn French with Alexa](https://www.youtube.com/watch?v=hd0_GZHHWeE&list=PLV1-QgpUU7N2TVWS6gEVMqEfAFjAl-DV6)'s playlist perfect.
+It's actually not hard to find a program to learn grammar properly, following [Iclal's advice](https://www.youtube.com/watch?v=I_3GvRAZfvQ), I searched for playlists and found [Learn French with Alexa](https://www.youtube.com/watch?v=hd0_GZHHWeE&list=PLV1-QgpUU7N2TVWS6gEVMqEfAFjAl-DV6)'s playlist perfect.